Arnie016/manim-animations/README.md

-# Manim Animation Project
+# 🎬 Manim Animations

-Educational animations created with Manim, focusing on control systems and transfer function visualizations.
+> **Visualizing complex math through beautiful animations**

+Educational animations that bring control systems theory to life.
+Watch transfer functions evolve, poles and zeros dance across the s-plane, and frequency responses trace elegant curves—all rendered in stunning detail with Manim.

+**Perfect for:** Students learning control systems, engineers visualizing transfer functions, or anyone who wants to see math in motion.

 ## 📁 Structure